aldiakhou/codex-main/mcp-agents-orchestrator/README.md

 Status
 - MVP, no external dependencies; pure Python stdio JSON-RPC.
 - Notifications are logged by Codex at present; progress polling is supported via agents.task_status.
+- Codex-auth aware: reads ~/.codex/auth.json (ChatGPT plan tokens or API key) so your agents do not need raw keys.

 Permissions (MVP)
 - Pass a `permission_profile` object to `agents.start_task` to control tool use: